Skip to main content

 In the Design Research Cluster, researchers seek to understand and design the relationships between technology and society, and lead research efforts focused on high-impact complex problems including information access, personalized health and well-being, income inequality, online privacy and security, and life-long learning.

-Design Cluster Fellows and Faculty, Spring 2025
+Design Cluster Fellows and Faculty, Winter 2026

 Design Research Cluster Overview